shivamksharma/NumericalAnalysisMethod/README.md

     return n;
 }

-Overholt's method
+#Overholt's Method

-Overholt's method is, by far, the fastest method for solving the equation F(x) = x.
-I am going to present the code for the algorithm, the method itself being pretty straightforward from the source code:
+Overholt's method is the fastest method for solving the equation F(x) = x.
+I'm going to present the code for the algorithm, the method itself being pretty straightforward from the source code.
-Hide   Shrink Image 4 for Some simple numerical methods in C++   Copy Code

 /*
  * Overholt's method for solving equation F(x) = x